msghaleb/AzureMonitorHackathon/challenges/challenge1.md

 > **Tip:** If you decided to use code think about managed identities and VM extensions.

 ### Main Objective:
+Understand the concept of counters, how to collect them as well as how to configure Alerts and display them in a Dashboard.

-Stress the SQL using HammerDB and collect the DB/CPU counters and show them on a Dashboard.
+To do that you will have to stress the SQL using HammerDB and collect the DB counter as well as the CPU counters of the VMSS after loading the CPU and display them on a Dashboard.

 ### Tasks do finish the Challenge
 - Create an empty DB "tpcc" in the SQL server